 All these show where the database market is going.
 A database of the 2000s is horizontally scalable, supports distributed transactions and is consistently replicated.
 Without these guarantees, building application on top becomes complicated, something Google’s Bigtable team and NoSQL users learned the hard way.

 Given these advancements, Amazon Neptune’s design is pre-2000.
 Single server vertically scaled, asynchronously replicated, lack of transactions — all this screams outdated.

 Now, let’s consider an open source alternative: Dgraph, a distributed graph database.

-allowing anyone to use it, run it, modify it, or build proprietary services on
+Licensing: Dgraph is available under Apache 2.0 license, which allows anyone to use it, run it, modify it, or build proprietary services on top of it.

 Scalability: This is 2017!
 Dgraph is horizontally scalable.
 As you add more servers, data automatically gets sharded and moved to fill the new ones.
 Also, Dgraph would automatically rebalance shards among servers to ensure that load is evenly distributed.

 ACID Transactions: While Neptune doesn’t mention anything about transactions, Dgraph runs lock-free distributed ACID transactions, with snapshot isolation, designed for performance.
 Transactions make it a lot easier for application developers to think through database behavior, removing any data integrity issues.

 Replication: Dgraph provides consistent (synchronous) replication, utilizing Raft, a consensus algorithm, to allow k servers dying in a 2k+1 replication setting.
 Each data shard can be replicated an odd number of times, and located in different datacenters, or availability zones to allow faster communication from your clients.